 On January 21, 1885, Italian aeronautical engineer and Arctic explorer Umberto Nobile was born.
 He was a developer and promoter of semi-rigid airships during the Golden Age of Aviation.
 Nobile is primarily remembered for designing and piloting the airship Norge, which may have been the first aircraft to reach the North Pole.

-Umberto Nobile graduated from the University of Naples.
+Nobile also had an airship license, which qualified him as a test pilot for guiding airships.
+He also worked as an instructor and taught aerodynamics at the University of Naples.
 He started designing aircraft for the Italian Army, which was known to be quite ahead of many others and already used airships during the Italo-Turkish War for bombing and reconnaissance.
 In the following years, Umberto Nobile co-founded a company called the Aeronautical Construction Factory.
 Their first project was the construction of an aircraft designed for trans-Atlantic crossings.
 The airship was then sold to the Italian military.

 The famous Norwegian explorer Roald Amundsen planned his expedition to the North Pole in 1925, which he already attempted previously.
 Unfortunately, the planes they used were forced to land and put the crew on high dangers.
 This time, Amundsen turned to Nobile, who made the N-1 aircraft available for the expedition in spring of 1926.
 Nobile himself was supposed to be its pilot and Amundsen named the plane Norge.
 On April 14, the crew left and managed to fly over the Pole in May.
 They landed in Alaska thinking that their competitor Richard Byrd reached the Pole first .
 However, later on it was found that Byrd’s flight diary which showed that navigational data in his official report was fraudulent.

-Lieutenant Einar Lundborg was the first to reach the crash site with his plane but refused to take anyone but Umberto Nobile with him.
+Lieutenant Einar Lundborg was the first to reach the crash site with his plane but refused to take anyone but Umberto Nobile with him, who was unable to move due to broken bones.
 After the explorer and engineer was rescued, Lundborg returned to pick up more survivors.
 Unfortunately, his plane crashed during the landing as well and Lundborg was trapped with the other five crew members.
 After his rescue, Nobile offered his help in order to find his crew but instead he was arrested and it was wrongly reported in Fascist Italian newspapers that his own evacuation was an obvious sign of cowardice.
 The last five men of his crew were rescued by the Soviet icebreaker Krasin after almost 50 days on the ice on July 12, 1928.